 External Editing Tab

-It is important to know that many labs (especially ones in the US) require that you send them files in the sRGB color space.
+NOTE: It is important to know that many labs (especially ones in the US) require that you send them files in the sRGB color space.
 If you send something other than that, you may get results that are not what you expect and less than desirable.
 If in doubt ask your lab, and do some additional reading on color space.

 8 bit is 2 to the power of 8 (or 2x2x2x2x2x2x2x2) for 16.8 million colors whereas 16 bit is (2 to the power of 16, I’m not going to expand that for you) for 281 trillion possible colors, that’s a big difference!
 Again I always start with the best, highest quality option so I opt for 16 bit here.